National Close the Gap Day

 Aboriginal and Torres Strait Islander Peoples are dying 10–17 years younger than other Australians.
 Think about that ― a non-Indigenous child who started primary school this year may outlive an Indigenous student completing Year 12.
 Your school can do something to help change this.

-Join the hundreds of thousands of students and teachers across Australia who are standing for health equality by holding a National Close the Gap day activity and participating in the Instagram student photo challenge!
+Join the hundreds of thousands of students and teachers across Australia who are standing for health equality by holding a National Close the Gap day activity!